 The name of Yogyakarta is derived from Ngayogyakarta Hadiningrat, the name of the famous kingdom in this area.
 Thus, the first on the must do list is to visit the palace!

-Keraton Yogyakarta is conveniently located in the center of the city.
+Keraton Yogyakarta is located in the heart of Jogja.
 It is open for public.
-Visitors will be assigned to a tour guide who will explain all the areas we pass and the history behind them.
+In fact, it is one of the top tourist destinations in Indonesia.
+Visitors will be assigned to a tour guide who will explain many areas inside the keraton and the history behind them.

 Candi Borobudur (Borobudur temple) was built in the 8th century.
-It is the largest Budhist temple in the world and it is one of the Seven Wonders of The World.
+It is the largest Buddhist temple in the world and it is one of the Seven Wonders of The World.

-Borobudur temple was made of stones, where most of its walls were covered with relief sculpture of the story of Budha.
-The temple was decorated with hundreds of Budha statues.
+Borobudur temple was made of stones, where most of its walls were covered with relief sculpture of the story of Buddha.
+This temple was decorated with hundreds of Buddha statues.

 Candi Prambanan (Prambanan temple) is a complex of Hindu temples.
 There are three main temples for three divine Hindu gods: Shiva, Vishnu, and Brahma.